The more difficult the victory, the greater the happiness in winning.

 A good example is when Steve Jobs asked Larry Kenyon to cut Macintosh’s boot time by famously saying: “If it could save a person’s life, would you find a way to shave ten seconds off the boot time?”
 The time was cut down to 28 seconds!
 Consciously slipping into the unconscious to keep the flow allows you to stay in the zone and use your skills to the utmost.

 Practice Emotional Intelligence

-1- Identify your negative emotions – Once you are aware and have labelled your feelings, refrain from reacting immediately and withdraw yourself from the situation.
+1- Identify your negative emotions – Once you are aware and have labeled your feelings, refrain from reacting immediately, and withdraw yourself from the situation.
 Do not make assumptions or decisions.
 Include empathy in your response.

-2- Evaluate your behaviours and thoughts objectively – Question your intentions, motives, reactions, communications, whether you are rational or fair.
-Overall look into yourself from bird’s eye view.
-Self-examination brings out humility which is a requisite to build emotional intelligence.
+2- Evaluate your behaviors and thoughts.
+Objectively – Question your intentions, motives, reactions, communications, whether you are rational or fair.
+Overall look into yourself from a bird’s eye view.
+Self-examination brings out humility, which is a requisite to build emotional Intelligence.

 3- Communicate clearly – Conveying your thoughts with clarity and in a socially acceptable way is one of the components of Emotional Intelligence.
-Be an active listener, have an appropriate tone, mind your body language, eye contact, be respectful, have a confident and friendly attitude which all are essentials to reduce error in good communication.
+Be an active listener, have an appropriate tone, mind your body language, eye contact, be respectful, and have a confident and friendly attitude, which are essential to reducing good communication errors.

 4- Stress management – Introduce strategies to help you cope with stress and burnouts.
-Best ways to reduce the impact of stress and fatigue are to exercise, splash water on your face, go out in nature, learn and practice relaxation techniques, most importantly be positive and confident.
+The best ways to reduce the impact of stress and fatigue are to exercise, splash water on your face, go out in nature, learn and practice relaxation techniques, most importantly, be positive and confident.